-Services Service area Description of services provided 2019/20 Actual \$'000 2020/21 Forecast \$'000 2021/22 Budget \$'000 Executive Office The Executive Office builds strong and Inc - 176 - Management gement productive relationships with government and key regional agencies to strengthen the performance of Council.
-It also provides services including: Exp 637 659 655 Surplus / (deficit) (637) (483) (655) Community Information &amp; Advocacy which encompasses Communications; and Customer Service Community The Community Services Department Inc 1,488 1,257 1,184 Services , , Ехр 3,050 4,107 3,384 Surplus / (deficit) (1,562) (2,850) (2,200) Children and Family Services including Maternal &amp; Child Health Community Strengthening Regional Assessment Service Social Planning

-Measures of Success Indicators Target The effectiveness of Council and community partnerships will be measured by 1 the quality of community projects supported financially by Council through the Community Grants Program.
-All Community Grants recommended to Council for funding will require a minimum of 70% of the maximum possible assessment score.
-The effectiveness of the Community Leadership Development Program will be measured by the number of participants actively engaged in the Program and the representation across the Shire.
-Minimum of 75 participants with broad representation from across (Note this is a two-year initiative and also includes participants from the Youth Leadership Program.) the Shire per annum.
-95% of children enrolled through central enrolment are granted their first or second preference The effectiveness of the Three Year Old Kindergarten Program will be measured by the increase in the number of children participating in the Program, the diversity of locations in which those children reside and the optimum use of Kindergarten facilities.
-Aim for equal to or greater than 75% of existing providers offering a 15 hour Kindergarten Program weekly Baseline aims for 75% of eligible children in each location attending subsidised Three Year Old Kindergarten Program
+Services Service area Description of services provided 2019/20 Actual \$'000 2020/21 Forecast \$'000 2021/22 Budget \$'000 For surfine Office The Forestine Office builds stone and las - 176 + 555 Executive Office Management The Executive Office builds strong and productive relationships with government and Inc CEE key regional agencies to strengthen the performance of Council.
+It also provides services including: Surplus / (deficit) (637) 659 (483) (655 - Community Information & Advocacy which encompasses - Communications; and - Customer Service Community The Community Services Department Inc 1,488 1,257 1,184 Services supports, connects, engages and advocates for communities, children, families and Exp 3,050 4,107 3,384 individuals in South Gippsland: Surplus / (deficit) (1,562) (2,850) (2,200) Maternal & Child Health - Community Strengthening - Regional Assessment Service - Social Planning Measures of Success Indicators Target The effectiveness of Council and community projects supported fin Community Grants Program. • nerships will be measured by reco cially by Council through the fund 70% All Community Grants recommended to Council for funding will require a minimum of 70% of the maximum possible assessment score.
+The effectiveness of the Community Leadersh measured by the number of participants active the representation across the Shire.
+(Note this is a two-year initiative and also include Leadership Program.) ctively engaged in the Program a Minimum of 75 participants with broad representation from acrothe Shire per annum.
+95% of children enrocentral enrolment an t are granted their The effectiveness of the Three Year Old Kindo 3 measured by the increase in the number of ch Program, the diversity of locations in which the optimum use of Kindergarten facilities. children participating in the Aim for equal to or greater than 75% of existing providers offerin 15 hour Kindergarten Program weekly Baseline aims for 75% of eligible chilo location attending s Year Old Kindergari ubsidised Thre

-Major Initiatives Target ------------------- --------

-Work in partnership with the community and key stakeholders to develop a ten-CP1.1 year Community Vision for the future of South Gippsland, to capture community by 31 October 2022 aspirations, and guide future action planning and resource allocation.

-Develop the 2022-2025 Municipal Public Health and Wellbeing Plan, including:

--Undertaking the Liveability Study to inform health and wellbeing planning, CP1.2 and development of the Community Vision; and by 31 October 2022 by 31 December 2021

--Undertaking community consultation on health and wellbeing issues and priorities for action by 30 June 2022

-CP1.3 Develop a 2021-2025 Municipal Emergency Management Plan, to plan for preparedness for and response to emergencies across the Shire.

-CP1.4 Deliver year two of the Community Leadership Program, to foster and develop the quality of community leadership in South Gippsland.
+Major Initiatives Target Work in partnership with the community and key stakeholders to develop a ten- CP1.1 year Community Vision for the future of South Gippsland, to capture community aspirations, and guide future action planning and resource allocation. by 31 October 2022 Develop the 2022-2025 Municipal Public Health and Wellbeing Plan, including: -Undertaking the Liveability Study to inform health and wellbeing planning, CP1.2 and development of the Community Vision; and -Undertaking community consultation on health and wellbeing issues and priorities for action by 31 October 2022 CP1.3 Develop a 2021-2025 Municipal Emergency Management Plan, to plan for preparedness for and response to emergencies across the Shire. by 31 December 2021 CP1.4 Deliver year two of the Community Leadership Program, to foster and develop the quality of community leadership in South Gippsland. by 30 June 2022